JoaoVinicius745/my_docling/README.md

 *   `aiofiles`
 *   `python-multipart`
 *   `uvicorn`
+*   `docling`

 These dependencies are listed in `requirements.txt`.

 ## Running the Application

-1. Build the Docker image using the provided `Dockerfile`.
+1. Install the dependencies using `pip install -r requirements.txt`.
-2. Run the Docker container using `docker-compose up`.
+2. Run the application using `uvicorn fastapi_app:app --reload`.
 3. Access the API documentation at `http://localhost:8000/docs`.

-## Notes

-*   The application uses the Whisper model for transcription, which is loaded onto the available GPU if one is present.
-*   The `/` endpoint redirects to the API documentation.